 Arthel Neville currently serves as a co-host for "FOX & Friends First."
 Presented weekdays at 5 AM/ET, the program is an hour-long expansion of "FOX & Friends" and is anchored by a pair of rotating hosts.
 Additionally, Neville anchors the weekend newscast, "America's News Headquarters."

 Neville first joined FNC in 1998, where she served as a contributor until 2001.
-She rejoined the network in 2010 as a New York-based anchor.
+She rejoined the network in 2010 as a New York based anchor and anchored the weekend newscast, "America's News Headquarters," (Saturday, 4-7 PM/ET).
 She has previously anchored on "America's Newsroom," "The Strategy Room" on FoxNews.com, and guest-anchored "Fox & Friends" and "America Live with Megyn Kelly."